ArtemKosiakevych/Notes-React-Native/CI_CD/Certificates IOS.md

 Then go to iOS Provisioning Profiles -> click on just created AdHoc distribution cert -> edit -> choose under Certificates your created cert -> generate -> download -> click on mobileprovisionprofile (it saves to keychain) -> Done

 Congratulation now in Xcode you can Preference -> accounts -> choose your acc -> Download manual profiles and choose in signing field adhoc

+## Using fastlane match

+If you store your profiles on remote repo, configure Matchfile and type `fastlane match adhoc`